unicef-drp/GeoSight-OS-Documentation/src/developer/guide/workflows/index.md

 #context_id: 1234
 ---

-# End to end test
+# Developer Workflows

+In this section of the documentation, we explain how to work with workflows, examples of typical workflows for adding features, fixing bugs etc:

+* **[Github Workflow](./github.md)** Here, we present the documentation workflow for creating a new feature or reporting a bug.
-GeoSight implements end-to-end testing to ensure the frontend functions correctly.
-For this purpose, we utilize Playwright.
+* **[End to End Test Workflow](./end-to-end-test.md)** Here, we present the documentation workflow for interacting with end-to-end tests to ensure the frontend functions correctly.

-The Playwright tests can be found in the `playwright/ci-test` folder.